-In order for this system to be effective and for your information to be accurate, you MUST provide your current contact information.
-You may update your information as necessary by following this process:
+In order for this system to be effective and for your information to be accurate, you must provide your current contact information.
+You may update your information as necessary by:

+- 1. Go to http://WebAdvisor.tstc.edu.

-- 1. Visit WebAdvisor http://webadvisor.tstc.edu. - 2.
-Login using your WebAdvisor username and password. - 3.
-Access the Address Change screen. - 4.
-Verify and update your contact information including: your: email address, phones numbers, and SMS (Text). - 5.
-Choose your opt-in status. - 6.
-Save your entries.
+- 2. Login using your username and password.

+- 3. Access the address change screen.

+- 4. Verify and update your information (email address, phones numbers, and SMS text).

+- 5. Choose your opt-in status.

+- 6. Save your entries.

-Changes will be reflected within 7 days (updates occur every Sunday).
+(Changes will be reflected within 7 days (updates occur every Sunday).